HLR/DomiKnowS/developer/KNOWLEDGE.md

 semantic_frame.has_a(verb=word, subject=word, object=word)
 ```

 We only support relationships between three concepts.
-Therfore, in case of a relation has more arguments, you have to break it to relationships between a main concept and one other concept each time.
+Therefore, in case of a relation has more arguments, you have to break it to relationships between a main concept and one other concept each time.

 ```Python
 semantic_frame = Concept('semantic-frame')